Patrick’s Thursday Forecast

 HATTIESBURG, Miss.
-(WDAM) - We started off this morning much cooler with temperatures in the low 50s.
-We’ll be sunny all day long with highs in the mid 70s this afternoon.
-Winds will be breezy at times between 10-15 mph.
-Temperatures will fall into the mid 60s this evening with lows in the low 50s.
-Friday will be nice and sunny as we begin a warming trend back into the low to mid 80s.
-This weekend will be hot as highs soar into the low 90s with higher humidity and sunny skies.
-Next week is looking dry as well with highs in the low 90s for Monday and Tuesday.
+(WDAM) - We started off this morning mostly sunny with temperatures in the low 50s.
+Today is going to be cooler and sunny with highs only topping out in the upper 70s!
+Temperatures will fall into the upper 60s this evening with lows in the upper 40s.

+A late-season, Canadian cold front will swing through tomorrow, giving us a chance of scattered t-storms in the afternoon and evening hours.
+Highs will be in the low 80s.
+This weekend is going to be amazing!!
+Saturday will be unseasonably cool as highs only top out in the low 70s, which is about 10-15 degrees below normal!
+Skies will be sunny all day long.
+Sunday will be nice too, just a few degrees warmer as we top out in the upper 70s under sunny skies.
+Next week will be sunny as temps begin to warm up into the low 80s.

 Copyright 2020 WDAM.
 All rights reserved.